Rarbiter/thinkful-cupid/README.md

 ![Download desktop](./images/download-desktop.png)

 - The blog posts in the "Blog" section should be displayed in a 2 by 2 grid (see the desktop design shared above)

+This is an online and mobile project that was worked on multiple times.
+It was a fun project to work on using visual studio code.
+It really allowed me to work on a lot of HTML and CSS properties along with using Bootstrap.